bmshema/go-ipocalypse/README.md

 **3. Error Handling:**
 - Provides detailed debugging output
 - Gracefully handles failures in interface detection or DHCP
 - Implements proper signal handling for clean container shutdown

-The script ensures each container properly joins the network and maintains its network connection.
-Configure functionality for other containers by copying this script to new Dockerfile directories and modifying the script as needed.
+Configure functionality for other container images by copying this script to new ipocalypse_* Dockerfile directories and modifying the script as needed.